 The partnership recognizes that one building is not enough to address the growing issue of displacement in the Central District.
-The project partners will work with the City to explore policies that allow for the prioritization of displaced families and individuals in publicly financed affordable housing.
+The project partners will work with the City of Seattle to explore policies that allow for the prioritization of displaced families and individuals in publicly financed affordable housing.

 CHH strives to reflect the diversity of the communities it serves.
 As CHH expands its work in the Central District, it will continue its commitment to diversifying the CHH Board and staff, as recognized in recent hires and appointments as well as ongoing training.

-In this regard the project partners are indebted to Joquelyn Duncan, Derryl Durden, Michelle Purnell-Hepburn, Merle Richlen, George Staggers and Pastor Witherspoon who together represent a cross-section of Central District leadership and a link to the history of Liberty Bank.
+In this regard, the project partners are indebted to Joquelyn Duncan, Derryl Durden, Michelle Purnell-Hepburn, Merle Richlen, George Staggers, and Pastor Witherspoon, who together represent a cross-section of Central District leadership and a link to the history of Liberty Bank.
 Their involvement was critical to ensuring that the legacy will be remembered and appropriately honored.